 In the underlying action, a subcontractor filed suit against

 In the underlying action, a subcontractor filed suit against appellant general contractor to collect its fee for labor and materials furnished to residential properties under contracts with the general contractor.
-The general contractor filed a cross-complaint against respondent bank, which was dismissed judgment of the Superior Court of Los Angeles County (California).
+The general contractor filed a cross-complaint against respondent bank, which was dismissed by judgment of the Superior Court of Los Angeles County (California).
 The general contractor appealed.

 Nakase Law Firm explains independent contractor personal trainer